ympbyc/sebone/README.md

 ```

 ### set:to:/get:
-You set a data to the model with `set:to:'.
+You set a data to the model with `set:to:`.
-You get a data from the model with `get:'.
+You get a data from the model with `get:`.

 ```smalltalk
 yourModel set:#name to:#Ninja.